-The Sustainable Bellevue Plan can help the public and city staff understand how "stewardship" as a core value impacts decision-making processes to have a positive impact on municipal operations and community stakeholders.
-To support the implementation of the plan and the further institutionalize environmental stewardship in city operations, staff training programs will incorporate the high-level goals and specific operational policies related to the plan.
-Trainings will support new and existing staff in understanding the city's sustainability commitments and how personal and professional decision-making processes impact progress towards our goals.
+The Sustainable Bellevue Plan can help the public and city staff understand how "Stewardship" as a Core Value impacts decision-making processes to have a positive impact on municipal operations and community stakeholders.
+To support the implementation of the plan and the further institutionalization of environmental stewardship in city operations, staff training programs will incorporate the highlevel goals and specific operational policies related to the plan.
+This will support new and existing staff in understanding the city's sustainability commitments and how personal and professional decision-making processes impacts progress towards our goals.